Hong Kong pro-democracy news site closes after raid, arrests - KESQ

 Hong Kong pro-democracy news site closes after raid, arrests

-HONG KONG (AP) — Hong Kong’s pro-democracy Stand News online media outlet says it is ceasing operations following a police raid and arrests of current and former editors and board members.
+HONG KONG (AP) — Hong Kong’s pro-democracy Stand News online media outlet says it is ceasing operations following a police raid and arrests of current and former editors, board members and a journalist.
 The outlet issued a statement Wednesday saying its website and social media are no longer being updated and will be taken down.
 It says all employees were dismissed.
-Police raided the Stand News office earlier in the day after arresting six people on charges of conspiracy to publish a seditious publication.
+Police raided the Stand News office earlier in the day after arresting seven people on charges of conspiracy to publish a seditious publication.
 The move is the latest in an ongoing crackdown on dissent in the semi-autonomous Chinese city.